 - Performance Appraisal: MBO also includes the evaluation of individual performance concerning the efforts and contribution made by each employee for the growth of the organization.

 Some may say that MBO is just about framing the business goals and objectives, but it is much more than that.
 Following features of MBO will broadly enlighten the above statement:

-- Key Result Areas (KRA): The priority zones in the organization which require special attention and are considered to be crucial for the growth and development of the business are termed as Key Result Areas.
+Key Result Areas (KRA): The priority zones in the organization which require special attention and are considered to be crucial for the growth and development of the business are termed as KRA.
 Thus, MBO focuses on this KRA for enhancing the overall performance.